-- Minimum front, side and rear setbacks of 6m - Internal building separation ranging from 15m-21m - Ability to provide generous deep soil planting and communal open space - Ability to achieve adequate solar access and cross ventilation to apartments - Minimal overshadowing impacts, with the majority of shadow being concentrated on Hoxton Park Road
+- Minimum front, side and rear setbacks of 6 metres - Internal building separation ranging from 15-21 metres - Ability to provide generous deep soil planting and communal open space - Ability to achieve adequate solar access and cross ventilation to apartments - Minimal overshadowing impacts, with the majority of shadow being concentrated on Hoxton Park Road

 The proposed built form offers amenity outcomes which extend beyond the users of the site.
 This includes through site pedestrian links which will connect people with the bus service.
 Ground floor retail uses and high quality communal open space within the site will provide a meeting place for residents and encourage social interaction, activation and passive surveillance.
-Landscape treatments, tree planting and greening along the Hoxton Park Road corridor will help soften the urban environment and enhance the pedestrian experience.
+Landscape treatments, tree retention, tree planting and greening along the Hoxton Park Road corridor will help soften the urban environment and enhance the pedestrian experience.